 Rediscover Clear Sounds

 As workplace hearing loss occurs gradually, our senses adapt to the change and we use other cues such as topic of conversation, time, place, speaker state and lip reading to communicate.
 When fitted with hearing aids, the world around suddenly becomes clear again.

 If you have developed a moderate, profound or severe degree of hearing loss, our hearing clinic professionals may recommend hearing aids to help manage your workplace hearing loss and be fit to work.
 The most important requirement in the success of using an aid is the willingness to have one.

 Some new hearing aid users may give up before giving themselves time to adapt.
 This is less confronting with quality, properly fitted instruments and support from our hearing clinic staff.

 Get Checked Yearly

-If you’ve been exposed to loud noise in your workplace, or you’re worried that your hearing is not as good as it used to be, contact AudioClinic today to book a free assessment*.
+If you’ve been exposed to loud noise in your workplace, or you’re worried that your hearing is not as good as it used to be, contact AudioClinic today to book a no cost assessment*.
 If your workplace is very noisy, our hearing clinic staff may recommend a yearly test to compare results for changes over time.